Recursion is the idea of designing a function so that it calls itself.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15

 But there’s a lurking problem.
 For large enough values of n, we could use up all the memory available for the call stack (aka the dreaded stack overflow).
 In most programming languages, we’d be stuck. + Unlike most languages, Racket’s call stack isn’t restricted to a block of memory separate from the program memory.
 So stack overflows are less likely, but still possible.

 But in Racket, we can rely on tail-call optimization.
 Recall that in a tail-recursive function, the return value doesn’t depend on the current arguments—just the result of the next call to the function.
 So when Racket sees a tail call, it simply discards the current arguments on the call stack, and replaces them with the arguments of the tail call. + The effect is to leave the call stack in a same state as if the current invocation of the function had never happened.
 Some people describe this as a type of goto.
 Arguably, it’s more like time travel into the past.
 This means that if we instead use a tail-recursive function called tail-sum, it will never grow the stack:

 1 2 3 4 5 6 7 8 9 10 11

 In practical terms, what tail-call optimization means is that we can use a tail-recursive function to avoid using space on the stack, and thereby recurse to any depth.

 When we try to run this, we’ll get an Interactions disabled message that signals DrRacket has run out of memory.
-Why? sum needs to store 100 million integers, but we only have about 8 million bytes of memory.
+Why? sum needs to store over 123 million integers, but we only have about 8 million bytes of memory.

 But if we use tail-sum, DrRacket can calculate an answer, because the tail call is optimized so it uses no extra space on the call stack: